ciopialex/2077/README.md

 # 2K7EVENTY7
 # ⚔️ 2D Turn-Based RPG Battle Game

-Play the game here : ( https://ciopialex.github.io/2077/ ) this is a link hosted by GitHub

 Welcome to my **2D Turn-Based RPG Battle Game**!
 This project is a simple, tactical RPG-style battle system with two player-controlled levels, where players face off against AI-controlled enemies in a turn-based combat sequence.
 The game includes a range of abilities, special moves, and effects to enhance strategy and keep the gameplay engaging.
 Built in Unity, this game uses C# scripts to manage everything from animations and sound to battle logic.

 ---